gapeleon/OpenArc/README.md

 Here are some features:

 - **Strongly typed API with four endpoints**
-	- /model/load: loads model and accepts ov_config
+	- optimum/model/load: loads model and accepts ov_config
-	- /model/unload: use gc to purge a loaded model from device memory
+	- optimum/model/unload: use gc to purge a loaded model from device memory
-	- /generate/text: synchronous execution,  select sampling parameters, token limits : also returns a performance report
+	- optimum/generate: synchronous execution,  select sampling parameters, token limits : also returns a performance report when stream is false
-	- /status: see the loaded model
+	- optimum/status: see the loaded model
 - Each endpoint has a pydantic model keeping exposed parameters easy to maintain or extend.
 - Native chat templating